-

 100 NOs Update – March 26th

-We've hit our first benchmark along the way to 100 NOs - this afternoon I submitted to my 10th and 11th publications for review!
-As I start to get the hang of the submissions process, there are two big things that I've noticed: Lots of journals like end-of-the-month deadlines Sometimes it's just as important to… Continue reading 100 NOs Update – March 26th
+We’ve hit our first benchmark along the way to 100 NOs – this afternoon I submitted to my 10th and 11th publications for review!
+As I start to get the hang of the submissions process, there are two big things that I’ve noticed: I spent a whole afternoon yesterday putting upcoming deadlines (and opening dates)…

 Start Anew